magicpaul/nima/src/content/_events/nima-2025-evening-1.md

 ---

 You are warmly invited to join us for two special evenings as part of our 20 year celebrations of the Northern Ireland Ministry Assembly (NIMA) where you will hear:

-Ligon Duncan speaking on The Word of God in a Secular World,
+**Ligon Duncan** speaking on The Word of God in a Secular World,

-Sinclair Ferguson on The Word of God to a Compromised Church
+**Sinclair Ferguson** on The Word of God to a Compromised Church

-Derek Thomas reflecting on Two Nations Divided by a Common Language
+**Derek Thomas** reflecting on Two Nations Divided by a Common Language

+---

-These evenings are open to anyone from anywhere but since space is limited you need to register your attendance to secure your place using the buttons below.
-The cost is £5.00.
-Booking is open, so please book your tickets now:
+_These evenings are **open to anyone from anywhere** but since space is limited you need to register your attendance to secure your place using the ticket link._